 Access your server privately from anywhere in the world using a VPN.
-Only authorized devices with the VPN configuration can reach your server and its installed services.
+Only authorized devices can reach your server and its installed services.

 Think of your server’s gateway as a defense perimeter with hundreds of locked doors, each door leading to a unique service interface.
 One door might say “Vaultwarden UI”, another “Bitcoin RPC”, and another “Bitcoin P2P”.
 An inbound VPN gives authorized devices a key to the doors they need — without opening them to the public Internet.